-Once a security company and officer have been selected, designate at least one security committee member to manage the officer, to ensure optimal performance.
-That individual should regularly and randomly check on the officer to make sure the officer is not using his/her cell phone or socializing with staff, campers, or children, etc. The security committee member should arrange for the officer's post to be covered by a security committee member or volunteer when using the restroom.
-The officer should also be able to communicate with a designated security committee member in person or via an earpiece.
-On Shabbos, as another option, the officer could communicate with a maintenance staff member, if one is available on site.
+Once a security company and officer have been selected, designate at least one security committee member to supervise the officer, to ensure optimal performance.
+That individual should regularly and randomly check on the officer to make sure the officer is not using their cellphone or socializing with staff, campers, or children, etc. The security committee member should arrange for the officer to be covered by a security committee member or volunteer when using the restroom.
+The officer should also be able to communicate with a designated security committee member or volunteer via an earpiece.
+On Shabbos, as another option, the officer could communicate with a maintenance staff member, if one is available on-site.